otienosteve/setting-up-relationships-in-sqlalchemy/README.md

 ### Seeding Data
 The next step is to seed data to our new Tables so that we have some data to work with.
-In the seed.py file add data the following lines of code and comment out the code for seeding anew student.
+In the seed.py file add data the following lines of code and comment out the code for seeding new students.
 ```
 from faker import Faker
 from faker.providers import DynamicProvider